samshady/samshady.github.io/_posts/2020-01-17-best-budget-laptop-students.md

 date: '2020-01-17 14:02:40'
 layout: post
 title: 'Best Budget Laptop For Students: Acer Aspire 5'
-subtitle: 'The only laptop you need as a student.'
+subtitle: The only laptop you need as a student.
 description: >-
   The Best Budget Laptop for Students in 2020 under 350$: Acer Aspire 5 with a beautiful screen and powerful, easy to upgrade specs.